makrai/notes/bruyne21-cross-framework-dutch-emo.md

   * nL results for emotional dimensions were more promising (0.64 Pearson’s r)
 * Multi-task learning in tasks related to emotion and sentiment [14,15]
   * not many studies perform transfer learning with multiple emo frameworks
   * various studies employ multitask learning by jointly training emotion detec with sentiment analysis [16,17] or other related tasks [18]
   * these studies suggest that multi-task frameworks outperform single-task
-* deal with disparate label spaces.
-Mostly,
+* deal with disparate label spaces
   * mapping between categorical and dimensional frameworks eg Stevenson+ [19] and Buechel and Hahn [20,21]
     * scores for valence, arousal and dominance were used to predict